Painting of Assam: Sattriya Style

-With the influence of Bhakti movement of Sankardev starting onwards from 16th century another style was came into front as Satriya style.
+With the influence of Bhakti movement of Sankardev starting onwards from 16th century another style came into front as Satriya style.
 Sattriya style of painting has been developed and flourished in the Vaisnava monasteries in Assam.
 Satras or Vaishnavite monasteries of medieval Assam plays a vital role in the shaping of society, religion and culture in the state.
 The Paintings were done by the Vaishnava monks in the Satras.
 Though the art of painting was initially advent by the Sankardeva with his scroll painting for the drama Chinayatra, where he illustrated seven Vaikuntha in 1468 A.D. at Bordowa.
-The art of painting practiced in the satra’s with a distinct style, known as the Sattriya style of painting by scholars.
+The art of painting practiced in the satra's with a distinct style, known as the Sattriya style of painting by scholars.
 The colors used in this style of painting are called Hengul and haital.The style introduces the local architectural design and clothing of the satra culture.
 ‘Chitra Bhagwata’ or ‘The Bhagawata Book x is the earliest example of illustrated manuscripts of Sattriya style from Bali Satra of Nogoan.
 One of the earliest dated manuscript illustrations is Bhagavata-Purana, Book 6 dated 1678.
 It is a transcript of the book written by Sankaradeva.

 Other illustrated manuscripts of the Sattriya style includes: Bhakti Ratnavali 1605 Saka (1683 A.D), Bhagavata Purana, Book X (Adi Dasama/Chitra Bhagavata), Bar Kirtan, Bhagavata-Purana, Book XI (1697 A.D).
 According to Kalita, “The best of the pictures in the repertory of Assamese painting belonging to the Sattriya idiom has been rendered in late 17th century A.D.”
-(Kalita, 2009) But we have other manuscripts of the style such as Vanamali Devar Charita of Ramakanta Dwija; Sri Bhagavata Matsya Charita of Nitananda Kayastha, A.D 1644-50; Gita Govinda, translated by Kaviraj Chakravarti, A.D.
+(Kalita, 2009) But we have other manuscripts of the style such as Vanamali Devar Charita of Ramakanta Dwija; Sri Bhagavata Matsya Charita of Nitananda Kayastha, A.D 1644–50; Gita Govinda, translated by Kaviraj Chakravarti, A.D.
 1644- 50; Lava Kushar Yudha of Harivar Vipra, A.D 1714 -1744; Ananda Lahari of Ananta Acharya Dwija, A.D 1714–44; Ramayana (Sundara Kanda) A.D.
 1715; Sankara Charita; and Ramayana (Lanka Kanda) 1791–1806 A.D.

 Court Style

 Court style, Rajghariya style or Garhgoan style (as being the capital of the Ahom kingdom later Rangpur) of painting was mainly developed by the court artists of the Ahom Kingdom.
 Initially, they employed artists or khanikars (artisans) from sattras, later employed many artisans from various parts of India.
 This art style was started by Rudra Singha (A.D.
-1696-1714), who ordered the illustration of Gita Govinda.
+1696–1714), who ordered the illustration of Gita Govinda.

 It was continued under the reign of his successor Siva Singha and his consorts Pramathesvari Devi and Ambika Devi under whom the finest of painting of Assam were produced.
 The royal court attracted more professional artisans from Sattra's and the court further strengthened by inviting to its fold the professional Mughal artists.
 The new and secular style of painting thus emerges in eastern Assam under the Ahoms with beautiful paintings in such works as the Hastividyarnava, Sankhachuda- vadha, Gita govinda and Lavakusar Yuddha.